About a year ago, Facebook dropped a nuclear bomb on the eCommerce world when it launched Facebook Shops.

 We can already hear some of you saying: wait a minute…I could set up a Facebook Page shop years ago.

-The crucial difference between a Facebook shop and Facebook Shops is the ability to integrate your shop page easily with the entire Facebook family of products.
+The crucial difference between a Facebook store and Facebook Shops is the ability to integrate your shop page easily with the entire Facebook family of products.
 And running ads, but we’ll get into that later.

 You can integrate Facebook Shops directly into your main business page and connect it with the same shop on Instagram.